Angelofmystra/haeckelrpg/README.md

 INSTALLATION INSTRUCTIONS

-System Requirements:

-* Python 2.7.5

-* Django 1.6
+System Requirements: They are stored in the "requirements.txt" file.
+This has been generated using "pip freeze".

 The end users will only need to access the website in order to log on and play.